 First-hand introduction to the materials the Earth is made of, as well as the forces that shape the Earth, and interactions between human activities and the environment.
 Many of the labs are done in the field.
 Fulfills natural science/mathematics and social justice/environmental responsibility requirements (1998).
 Natural science/ mathematics and evaluating systems and environments requirements (2019).
 Offered yearly in fall.

-Historical account of discovery of geologic time and development of the theory of evolution; origin and development of the earth; geologic history of North America – both life and lands.
+Historical account of discovery of geologic time and development of the theory of evolution; origin and development of the earth; geologic history of North America ? both life and lands.
 Emphasis in laboratory on interpretation of earth history and use of the Quaker Quadrangle.
+Offered yearly in spring.
 Fulfills natural science/mathematics requirement (1998 & 2019).
-(Offered yearly in spring.
+Embodied and creative engagement and numeric/symbolic engagement requirements (2019).